jsheppard95/surfs_up/README.md

 # surfs_up
-Jupyter Notebooks for analysis of weather data contained in an SQLite database using SQLAlchemy.
+Jupyter Notebooks for the analysis of weather data contained in an SQLite database using SQLAlchemy.

 ## Overview of the analysis
 Here we analyze weather data contained in [hawaii.sqlite](hawaii.sqlite) using [`SQLAlchemy`](https://www.sqlalchemy.org/).
 This dataset includes